cockroachdb/example-app-rust-postgres/README.md

 * `<port>` is the port number on which CockroachDB is running on the host.
 * `<routing ID>` is the routing ID cluster if the CockroachDB cluster is a Serverless cluster.
 Omit the options query parameter if the cluster is a Self-Hosted or Dedicated cluster.

+**Note**: You must set `sslmode=require` in the connection URL, as the `postgres` driver does not recognize `sslmode=verify-full`.
+This example uses `postgres-openssl`, which will perform host verification when the `sslmode=require` option is set, so `require` is functionally equivalent to `verify-full`.

-## Step 4.
+## Step 2.
 Run the Rust code

-Run the example:
+Build and run the example:

 ~~~ shell
 cargo run
 ~~~

+After the dependencies are downloaded, the example is compiled and run.
 You should see output similar to this:

 ~~~
 Finished dev [unoptimized + debuginfo] target(s) in 0.13s